gaia-platform/GaiaPlatform/doc/ci_cd/docker_build_environment.md

 - Python3

 ## Installing Dependencies
-For a fully-automatable build system, dependency installion needs to be scriptable.
+For a fully-automatable build system, dependency installation needs to be scriptable.
 Ideally, it should also be easy to do manually.
 Using \*requirements\*.txt files should be simple and satisfactory.
 The idea for these files is that they can be used with `xargs` or with `cat file |
 installer`.
 If this creates too big a mess of files, we could switch to a `requirements.cfg` like